Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Computing the Relative Neighborhood Graph

-\begin{proof} By applying Lemma~\ref{lem:6neighbors} $O(n/s)$ times, we can generate all the edges of $\RNG(V)$.
-Because we obtain the edges in batches of size $O(s)$, each taking $O(n\log s)$ time, the total time to compute all the edges amounts to $O(n^2 \log s/s)$.
-During this process, we find the edges $e_{i}, \dots, e_{i + s - 1}$ of $E_R$.
-This can be done with a trick by Chan and Chen~\cite{ChanCh07}, similar to the procedure in the second algorithm in~\cite{BahooBaBoDuMu17}.
-More precisely, whenever we produce new edges of $\RNG(V)$, we store the edges that are longer than $e_{i-1}$ in an array $A$ of size $O(s)$.
-Whenever $A$ contains more than $2s$ elements, we use a linear time selection procedure to remove all edges of rank larger than $s$~\cite{CormenLeRiSt09}.
-This needs $O(s)$ operations per step.
-We repeat this procedure for $O(n/s)$ steps, giving total time $O(n)$ for selecting the edges.
+\begin{proof} The algorithm in Theorem~\ref{thm:rng} generates all edges of $\RNG(S)$ in $O \big( (n^2/s) \log s \big)$ time.
+As we have seen, each step of this algorithm produces a batch of $O(s)$ edges of $\RNG(S)$, using Lemma~\ref{lem:6neighbors}.
+Now after each step of this algorithm, instead of reporting the edges, we select the edges $e_{i}, \dots, e_{i + s - 1}$ among them, and we store these edges in the workspace.
+This can be done with a trick by Chan and Chen~\cite{ChanCh07}: when the algorithm produces $O(s)$ new edges of $\RNG(S)$, we store the edges that are longer than $e_{i-1}$ in an array $A$ of size $O(s)$.
+Whenever $A$ contains more than $2s$ elements, we use a linear time selection procedure to remove all the edges of rank larger than $s$~\cite{CormenLeRiSt09}.
+This needs $O(s)$ operations for each batch in the algorithm of Theorem~\ref{thm:rng}, giving a total of $O(n)$ time for selecting the edges.
 In the end, we have $e_{i}, \dots, e_{i + s - 1}$ in $A$, albeit not in sorted order.
 Thus, we sort the final $A$ in $O(s\log s)$ time.
-The running time is dominated by the time needed to compute the edges of $\RNG(V)$, so the claim follows. \end{proof}
+The running time for selecting the edges and sorting them is dominated by the time needed to compute all the edges of $\RNG(S)$.
+The space usage for generating the edges and also for selecting and sorting them is bounded by $O(s)$ cells of workspace.
+Thus, the claim follows. \end{proof}

-Lemma~\ref{lem:gen_edges}, together with the techniques from the original constant workspace $\EMST$-algorithm by Asano et al.~\cite{AsanoMuRoWa11}, already leads to a simple time-space trade-off for computing $\EMST(V)$.
-Recall that we represent the edges of $\RNG(V)$ as pairs of opposing half-edges, such that the face incident to a half-edge lies to its left.
-For $i \in \{1, \dots, m\}$, a \emph{face-cycle} in $\RNG_i$ is the circular sequence of half-edges that bounds a face in $\RNG_i$.
-All half-edges in a face-cycle are oriented in the same direction, and $\RNG_i$ can be represented as a collection of face-cycles; see Figure~\ref{fig:face-cycle}.
-Asano et al.~\cite{AsanoMuRoWa11} observe that to run Kruskal's algorithm on $\RNG(V)$, it suffices to know the structure of the face-cycles.